 Project owner: Transport for NSW

-A new footbridge will be built by TfNSW on behalf of Centennial Parklands to connect Centennial Park to the Alison Road shared path and nearby CBD and South East Light Rail stop.
+A new footbridge has been built by TfNSW on behalf of Centennial Parklands to connect Centennial Park to the Alison Road shared path and nearby CBD and South East Light Rail stop.

 The new footbridge will reinstate a much-missed access point to the Park for the residents of Kensington, who have not been able to easily access the Park for the last few years.